 Coca-cola Real featuring The Roots, Burrell Communications, Mechanical Layout / Production Design for magazines and billboards.
 (2003)

 Lumpen Magazine Anti-war poster (2001), Version>02 Digital Arts Convergence (2002)

 UIC School of Art & Design, Flash Motion Graphic Sequence, Typography II (1998).

 Man With Gun Records, Avenue Vendome Analog Robot (1996).

-As a teenager I ran a small record label.
-I released records by my friends — Calm, Braid, Tetsuo, Cap'n Jazz — as well as my own music project Avenue Vendome.
+As a teenager in the midwest I had what is now called a "bedroom" record label.
+I published records by my friends — Calm, Braid, Tetsuo, Cap'n Jazz — as well as my own music project Avenue Vendome.
 This was an interesting time for music and music production, even in the 90's records were very popular, relatively inexpensive to produce and sell, and are now seen as cultural artifacts of that time period.